mesosphere/dcos-docs-site/pages/services/pxc/index.md

         - If the Framework ID is present, the Scheduler will attempt to reconnect to Mesos using that ID.
 This may result in a “Framework has been removed” error if Mesos doesn’t recognize that Framework ID, indicating an incomplete uninstall.
         - If the Framework ID is not present, the Scheduler will attempt to register with Mesos as a Framework.
 Assuming this is successful, the resulting Framework ID is then immediately stored.

   4. Now that the Scheduler has registered as a Mesos Framework, it is able to start interacting with Mesos and receiving offers.
-When this begins, the scheduler will begin running the Offer Cycle and deploying pxc.
+When this begins, the scheduler will begin running the Offer Cycle and deploying percona-pxc-mysql.
 See that section for more information.

   5. The Scheduler retrieves its deployed task state from ZooKeeper and finds that there are tasks that should be launched.
 This is the first launch, so all tasks need to be launched.